ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ##### Capabilities

+1. Individual users can reveal their own data and compromise their own privacy.
+   This does not affect the privacy of others in the system.
-1. Individual clients can trivially and undetectably defeat the privacy property by leaking data outside of the Prio system.
-Accordingly, such attacks are outside of the threat model.
+1. Clients (that is, software which might be used by many users of the system) can defeat privacy by leaking data outside of the Prio system.
+Other participants have no insight into what clients do besides uploading data shares and accordingly, such attacks are outside of the current threat model.
 1. Clients may affect the quality of aggregations by reporting false data.

 [[OPEN ISSUE: Is there anything that could be done to either mitigate or detect a client compromising privacy?
-Do users have any choice but to trust that clients have faithfully implemented the protocol?]]
+Do users have any choice but to trust that clients have faithfully implemented the protocol?
+If we introduce the notion of a trusted OS or platform actor, distinct from the client, that could attest to the client's behavior, can we improve this?]]

 ##### Mitigations